kuzzleio/template-kiotp-project/README.md

-# Kuzzle IoT Platform Project
+# Kuzzle IoT Platform Project (read only :thinking-face:)

 This repo contains a pre-configured [Turborepo](https://turborepo.org/) with the necessary tooling to create a project using the IoT Platform.